Climate Shabbat

 Home

-The Climate Shabbat at home was marked by a meaningful integration of Jewish tradition and environmental awareness.
-Central to this observance was the Climate Reading (link for download below), a powerful message inspired by a Midrashic tale that we asked families to read out at their Shabbat tables.
+Central to this observance were the Friday Night Dinner Packs (2024) for families to host their own Climate Shabbat Dinners, and a Climate Reading (2023), a powerful message inspired by a Midrashic tale that we asked families to read out at their Shabbat tables.

 The reading emphasised our shared, and specifically Jewish, responsibility to work towards a safe climate future for all.